 However, in other respects, indoor pools are actually cheaper and easier to maintain than outdoor pools.
 They require fewer chemicals, less cleaning, and zero leaf-skimming.
 All told, you probably don’t need a pool service to maintain an indoor pool – an advantage that can save you a lot of money over time.

 How to Save Money on an Indoor Pool

 As with inground pools in general, there are too many factors to definitively answer the question of how much an indoor pool is going to cost.
-What we can say is that there are a handful of ways to lower the cost (most of which apply to outdoor pools as well).
+Nor is there a simple cost calculator.
+What we can say is that there are a handful of ways to lower the price you have to pay (most of which apply to outdoor pools as well).

 One alternative is to get an indoor swim spa.
 These watery treadmills feature powerful jets that allow you to swim in place.
 Swim spas can be installed inground, but most often rest on the floor.
 That, plus their limited space requirements and lower maintenance costs make them a much more affordable option than a typical indoor pool (though the price can still rise into the tens of thousands depending on the model and features).

 Another option is to use a partial or temporary enclosure.
 This could include anything from a roof that shelters the pool from rain, to a greenhouse-style structure that can keep the pool warm even in bitter weather.
 Again, these setups aren’t easy or cheap to build – that is, unless you’re comparing them to getting a full-blown indoor pool.